Committee of American Students of the School of Beaux-Arts, Paris: Postcards

 The committee of students raised funds by organizing the production, exhibition, and sale of art-postcards; created by professional French artists, as well as by students.
 Production of the cards began in 1916, and continued through the end of the war.

 Their postcards covered a range of subjects; from war scenes and war ruins, to typical tourist views, and sometimes other types of artistic images, in a variety of styles.
 The levels of effort, detail, technical skill, and artistic merit shown in the cards varies widely.
 Some of them are highly finished, others are more like rough "sketches"; although the tendency is for the post cards to be "ready and presentable for sale", as suits their intended purpose.
 The works include original drawings and paintings, as well as low-volume printed-works such as engravings, etchings, etc. For the most part, it's clear that they have been created by professionally trained artists, of the French school, and of the period.
 The Comité post cards are typically signed by the artist, often with a date, and usually included some description of the subject.

 The backs of the postcards are marked with a printed inscription "The Comité des Étudiants Américains de l'École des Beaux-Arts Paris guarantee the authenticity of this post card".
-Most of the cards have a specific and fairly elabourate printed design on the reverse side, which includes graphical elements as well as the inscription.
+Most of the cards have a specific and fairly elaborate printed design on the reverse side, which includes graphical elements as well as the inscription.
 These card-backs are monochrome-printed in coloured ink; ink colours ranging from rusty-brown to yellow-orange were used.
 The design is signed at the bottom-centre, to the left of the canon, but the name tends to be illegible; possibly it is Rene Jaudon, who entered the Beaux-Arts at Paris in 1910.
 The pattern was, however, unsuitable for postal use in that it did not conform to international standards for postcard formats.
 Sometimes the word "picture" is used instead of "post card" on these card-backs, possibly as a late variant.

 Many, but not all, of the cards were hand-numbered on the back in what appears to be a straightforward numerical count.
 Based on the numbers and dates of known examples, and assuming the numbering is by a simple-count system, the total number of postcards created was probably around 40,000.

 After the war, at least 1 book was published showing a selection of the best postcards produced by the Comité, as determined by the book's editors (bibliographical information is pending).